HEAD COACH BOB NIELSON

 Prior to arriving in Vermillion, Nielson served as head coach at Western Illinois University for three seasons from 2013-15.
 He led the Leathernecks to a 7-6 record in 2015 and to the second round of the FCS playoffs.
 It was the first playoff appearance for the Leathernecks since 2010.
 While at Western, Nielson coached seven all-MVFC first-team selections including four in 2015.

 Nielson grew up in Marion, Iowa, and received his bachelor’s degree from Wartburg College in Waverly, Iowa, in 1982.
 He began his career as an offensive line coach at his alma mater before being promoted to defensive coordinator in 1987.

 Ripon College in Wisconsin gave Nielson his first head coaching position.
 He was 2-6-1 in his first season and improved to 7-2 in year two.
 It was the first season the Red Hawks had posted more than four victories in eight years.

-Nielson returned to Wartburg in 1991 to serve as head coach of the Knights.
+Nielson returned to Wartburg in 1991 to serve as head coach and athletic director of the Knights.
 In 1993, his third season, Wartburg won an Iowa Conference title, Nielson earned his first conference coach of the year award, and the Knights returned to the NCAA Division III playoffs for the first time in 11 years.
 In 1994, Wartburg recorded its first NCAA playoff victory.

 Nielson’s Duluth Dynasty began in 1999.
 In year three, Duluth made its first postseason appearance by competing in the Mineral Water Bowl.
 The following season, the Bulldogs won the 2002 Northern Sun Championship with a perfect 9-0 record and qualified for the NCAA Division II playoffs for the first time in school history.